hoelzer/pocp/README.md

 ![Example output](example_output.png)

+The pipeline identifies orthologous proteins between species using DIAMOND in blastp mode.
+Please note that the original POCP publication used BLASTP for calculating the alignments.
+However, DIAMOND is not only faster, which is an advantage when calculating POCP values for larger input data sets, but also achieves the sensitivity of BLASTP [Buchfink (2021)](https://www.nature.com/articles/s41592-021-01101-x), especially when using the `--ultra-sensitive` mode, which is activated by default in the pipeline.
+Another study comparing different alignment programs found that DIAMOND offered the best compromise between speed, sensitivity and quality when a sensitivity option other than the default setting was selected [Hernández-Salmerón and Moreno-Hagelsieb (2020)](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-020-07132-6).
+Therefore I decided to use DIAMOND as a more modern solution for the alignment calculation in POCP-nf.

-If needed, the following parameters used for filtering the `diamond` results (blastp mode) can be
+If needed, the following parameters used for filtering the DIAMOND results (blastp mode) can be
 adjusted:

 ```bash